 Longwood University is a model for liberal arts education in a residential learning environment that has thrived since 1839.
-Despite the challenges and uncertainties facing the nation in the years leading up to and including 2022, Longwood is in a position of strength.
+Despite the challenges and uncertainties facing the nation in the years leading up to and including 2023, Longwood is in a position of strength.
 Longwood is one of the nation's hundred-oldest institutions of higher learning and the third oldest public higher education institution in Virginia, a state that continues to grow and prosper.
 The Commonwealth of Virginia's economic and political support for higher education in general and Longwood in particular continues to be strong and unwavering.
-These attributes have helped Longwood emerge from the height of the COVID-19 pandemic with a stabilized enrollment and strong outlook in general for the future.